If you manage to live then you’ll be Locked-In – so, aren’t you scared or depressed?

 And therefore, I’d miss out being with my soulmate.
 Miss out growing old together.
 Fail in my unspoken duty to be the one who’d eventually turn the lights out.

 But that premature grief was caused by something that simply wasn’t real.
-It was basically caused by bad press.
+It was basically caused by sloppy reporting.
 By statistical analyses that included all those who never took up the options to keep themselves alive.

 And because I had the scientific training to deny this deluge of ‘fake news’ however overwhelming it appeared, within a few months of diagnosis I was (almost always) able to think the same tragic thoughts but no longer feel tearful – because my subconscious now agreed with my conscious that, almost certainly, I was not going to statistically curl up and die on schedule.